rsyncOSX/birdsofprey/content/posts/whitetailed.md

 ---
 *To be updated.*

 The white-tailed eagle is the largest bird species in Norway, surpassing even the golden eagle in size.
+Unlike the osprey, the white-tailed eagle does not dive into the water.

 <!--more-->